 A pet turtle living in a well-designed habitat, with proper heat and lighting, and whose diet consists largely of a high-quality turtle food, usually won't need vitamin supplements.
 Most turtle foods contain all the vitamins and minerals a turtle in a healthy habitat needs.

 The most common exception to this rule is calcium, which turtles need in high amounts to build and maintain their skeletal systems and shells.
-Calcium can be added to a turtle's diet by adding supplements to their food; or it can be added to their environment by placing a cuttle bone or sepia bone in the tank.
-There are also calcium blocks that can be added to the water and which slowly dissolve, although it's questionable how much of this calcium turtles actually ingest.
+Calcium can be added to a turtle's diet by adding supplements to their food; or it can be added to their environment by placing a cuttlebone or sepia bone in the tank.

 Another exception to the rule is Vitamin A. It's actually a little unusual for turtles who are being fed a commercial turtle food to have Vitamin A deficiencies, but it does happen sometimes.
 Usually the first visible symptom is swollen, puffy eyes.
 A veterinarian can administer Vitamin A shots in the case of a deficiency, and there are also eye drops for turtles that you can administer to your turtles yourself.

 Different turtles have different care requirements, so I'm before you get your turtle (or even if you have one already), you should read the Turtle Care Sheets page on the very excellent Austin's Turtle Page.
-Look for your species of turtle (or the species of turtle you're interested in) on the main page, and select it from the drop-down list.
+Look for your species of turtle (or the species of turtle you're interested in) on the main page, and then select it from the drop-down list.
 You'll be taken to a page that contains specific information about your turtle's care, feeding, and habitat requirements.